Feng-12138/personal_website/README.md

 # personal_website

+Goal of this project is to allow registered user to have their own shareable personal website, even with no programming and designing experience

 Initially forget to change default name(git config) due to just change laptop, now it is set to the correct account, which is Feng-12138.

 Both Sam Sun and Feng-12138 is me